 - Setting up cafeterias, gyms, libraries and other large spaces to promote the greatest amount of social distancing possible.

-- Requiring students and all adults, to wear a face mask, face covering or face shield while learning in-person and while riding on the school bus.
+- Requiring students from second grade on, and all adults, to wear a face mask, face covering or face shield while learning in-person and while riding on the school bus.
 These should be provided by the student/family, but the district will have a limited amount of disposable masks to provide students who need them.

 - Providing other preventative measures for students and staff, such as hand washing stations and hand sanitizer, and cleaning frequently touched surfaces.